gfunk77/react-fem/github-user-search/README.md

 ## Overview

-This is a solution to the [$$$ component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6)
+This is a solution to the [Github User Search App challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6)

 ### The challenge